Turtley12/saucedacity.github.io/index.md

 # Saucedacity

 A free, open source audio editor based on Audacity.
-Saucedacity has the same features as Audacity except any networking and we have improvements.
+Saucedacity has the same features as Audacity but without any networking and with improvements.

 # Screenshot
 [![](saucedacity.png)](saucedacity.png)